rcmdnk/homebrew-file/docs/usage.rst

 Usage
 =====

-Brwe-file manages pakcages installed by Homebrew.
+Brew-file manages pakcages installed by Homebrew.
 It also supports `brew-cask <https://github.com/phinze/homebrew-cask>`_ and other Homebrew subcommand installers.